mnagy94/jexer/README.md

 | qodem(3)       | CLI, Linux console | yes         | yes(4)       | no     |
 | qodem-x11(3)   | X11                | yes         | no           | no     |

-1 - Passes mouse to its host console, so will support mouse if the host console does.
+1 - Passes mouse to its host terminal, so will support mouse if the host terminal does.

 2 - Also fails to filter out sixel data, leaving garbage on screen.

 3 - Latest in repository.

 4 - Requires TERM=xterm-1003 before starting.

+5 - Opening image crashes terminal.